Home

 They store energy when your knee bends and use it to help power your leg as it straightens to propel you.

 The patellar tendon acts like a spring to help propel you forward when you run.
-When you have patellar tendonitis, this spring-like effect is decreased when you have patellar tendonitis.
+Patellar tendonitis reduces your patellar tendon's springiness.

 This means your patellar tendon works really hard in activities where you require your knee to straighten under high loads, like